 I didn't.
 We talked it through.
 We were both excited by the idea.
 The way she spoke I knew she meant it, her dream burned brightly between us that night.

-For all of my adult years I think I’d waited to hear her speak those words, or use that tone, or maybe both together.
+For all of my adult life I think I’d waited to hear her say those words, or use that tone, or maybe both together.
 I told her I would help in any way I could and I meant it, and later when I left, it was with a feeling of great encouragement, of a renewed and revealed closeness with my sister.

-For the first time in a long time I felt an eclipse had lifted.
+For the first time in a long time I felt a shadow had lifted.
 For the first time in a long time I felt Ginny was going to be okay.

 * * * *